 Through the development and presentation of a senior thesis, students also gain valuable experience in data analysis, research design, methodologies, and delivery.
 Enrichment opportunities and cultural events complement the honors curriculum, including field trips, exposure to thought provoking business leaders, team-focused activities, and leadership service to fellow students and the community.

 GLS students spend spring semester of their sophomore year studying abroad in London, England.
 During the first seven weeks of the semester, students take two sophomore business courses from residential UT College of Business Administration faculty.
-At the conclusion of the classroom experience, the program directors lead the students on a cultural excursion within Europe prior to spring break.
-After returning from holiday, students are engaged in a seven week full-time internship, which results in credit for half of their international business dual concentration.
+During the second half of the semester, students are engaged in a seven-week full-time internship, which results in credit for half of their international business dual concentration.